 Regular maintenance of sweeping and cleaning with a wood cleaner will help keep it looking nice.
 You can protect the engineered floor by keeping shoes off of it, using felt pads on furniture and taking other protective measures.
 If maintained properly, these floors can last as long as 50 years.

 Which is Better: Solid or Engineered Wood Flooring?

 There are advantages to both types of flooring.
 It’s important to closely examine your personal needs and flooring goals.

 Where will you be installing the floor?
 What are your expectations as far as refinishing?
 What’s your budget?
 At the end of the day, this question comes down to one thing: you.

 Engineered Hardwood Flooring vs. Laminate Flooring

-Spoiler alert: laminate is not real wood flooring.
+Spoiler alert: laminate flooring is not real wood flooring.
 It is a very realistic image of wood laid over a piece of fiberboard.
 There is no real wood veneer involved.
-It cannot be refinished.
+It cannot be refinished or resurfaced.

 That may not worry owners too much, though, since the top layer is incredibly durable and difficult to scratch or dent.

 Is Engineered Flooring the Same as Laminate Flooring?